anabindiu/Web-Censorship/README.md

 # HOW TO RUN THE CODE:
-- To run the code, you need to log into the ssh server then open two terminals.
+- To run the code, you need to open two terminals.
 On one terminal we want to run the code using the command: gcc A1-441.c -o A1-441.
 After running the code, we want to start connecting to the client through our proxy server.
 To do that, we need to go to Firefox (download if u don’t have it), then go to settings and then Manual proxy configuration.
 In